Mrc0113/spring-cloud-stream-sleuth/README.md

 OpenZipkin: `docker run -d -p 9411:9411 openzipkin/zipkin`

-Send messages to the `uppercase-in-0` topic using the Solace Try-Me tab in the PubSub+ Manager at localhost:8080.
+Send messages to the `uppercase-in-0` topic using the Solace Try-Me tab in the PubSub+ Manager at localhost:8080 (login: admin/admin).
 Listen to outgoing messages on the `reverse-out-0` topic.

 See Span information in OpenZipkin at localhost:9411